wthayer/documents/docs/BR.md

 ## 7.2 CRL profile

 ### 7.2.1 Version number(s)
+Version 2.

 ### 7.2.2 CRL and CRL entry extensions
+No stipulation.

 ## 7.3 OCSP profile

 ### 7.3.1 Version number(s)
+Version 1.

 ### 7.3.2 OCSP extensions
+No stipulation.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
 The CA SHALL at all times: